 Students may identify internships that assist them in understanding the foundations or uses of liberal arts knowledge.
 Possibilities include hospitals, museums, governmental institutions and research opportunities with colleagues in the liberal arts.

 Pathway faculty will work with Community Partnerships and other campus resources to identify and develop appropriate community-based learning opportunities in our courses to enhance student learning and contribute to putting the liberal arts into action.
-Possibilities include liberal arts day, or in local schools, or admissions open house; astronomy public open houses, or in local schools; public performances, music or theater, perhaps in local schools; classical or comparative mythology day in local schools; student teaching; Costumes; Slater Art Museum/Lyman Allyn docent; arboretum outreach; architectural tours of New London (New London Landmarks); Flock Theater; graveyard analysis, tours; history of New London courthouse.
+Possibilities include liberal arts day, or in local schools, or admission open house; astronomy public open houses, or in local schools; public performances, music or theater, perhaps in local schools; classical or comparative mythology day in local schools; student teaching; costumes; Slater Art Museum/Lyman Allyn docent; Arboretum outreach; architectural tours of New London (New London Landmarks); Flock Theater; graveyard analysis, tours; history of New London courthouse.

 For more information, please contact Christopher Hammond or any other member of the core faculty.